 Breath control: prana (breath) and ayama (restraint).
-There are countless ways to control the breath.
+There are many ways to control the breath.
 Ashtanga yoga uses ujjayi (victorious) pranayama – an aspirant and audible breath.
-People say it sounds like ocean waves or Darth Vader.
+It sounds like ocean waves breaking or Darth Vader.

-Modern-day examples: when you take deep breaths in response to feeling frustrated (pranayama).
-When you’re blasting “Don’t Stop Believin'” in your car and take a deep breath before the chorus (pranayama).
+- When you’re blasting “Don’t Stop Believin'” in your car and take a deep breath before the chorus (pranayama)

 The first four limbs focus on external experiences.
 Pratyahara is the limb where the practitioner’s focus turns inward.
 It means sense withdrawal from the external world.
 Drawing the sensory experiences inward.
 Pratyahara is acknowledging the outside world, yet choosing to focus on your experience.

-Modern-day examples: choosing not to become overwhelmed by what you cannot control (pratyahara).
-Reading the news and not reacting with a thought that everything is bad just because one thing is (pratyahara)
+- Reading the news and not reacting with the thought that everything is bad just because one thing is (pratyahara)